trulia/choroplethr/README.md

 ### The `choroplethr_acs` function

-`choroplethr` provides native support for viewing data collected as part of the US Census's [American Community Survey (ACS)](https://www.census.gov/acs/www/) with the `choroplethr_acs` function.
+`choroplethr` provides native support for viewing data collected from the US Census's American Community Survey (ACS) with the `choroplethr_acs` function.
 The first parameter to `choroplethr_acs` is an ACS table id and the second parameter is a level of detail (lod).
 A list of tables from 2007-2011 5-year ACS can be viewed [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).
 Here are some examples of using the `choroplethr_acs` function:

 ```
 # total population, state level